General information about soldering. Solders and fluxes

 You can do without some devices and materials used for soldering, but their presence makes the work much more convenient and comfortable.

 Soldering iron stand serves to ensure that the heated soldering iron does not touch the table or other objects.
-If it does not come with a soldering iron, it is purchased separately or made independently.
-The simplest stand can be made from a thin sheet of tin by cutting grooves in it for laying the tool.
+If it does not come with a soldering iron, you can purchase it separately or make it yourself.
+The simplest stand can be made from a thin sheet of tin, cutting grooves in it for storing tools.

-Wet rayon or foam sponge, placed in a nest to prevent falling out, it is much more convenient to clean the tip of the soldering iron than with a regular cloth.
+Wet viscose or foam rubber sponge, placed in a socket to prevent falling out, it is much more convenient to clean the tip of the soldering iron than with a regular cloth.
 Brass shavings can also serve for the same purposes.

-You can remove excess solder from the surface of the parts using special suction or braids.
-The first in appearance and design resembles a syringe equipped with a spring.
-Before use, it must be cocked by drowning the stem head.
-Bringing the spout to the molten solder, the spring is lowered by pressing the release button.
-As a result, excess solder is drawn into the removable head.
+You can remove excess solder from the surface of parts using special suction or braids.
+The first one, in appearance and design, resembles a syringe equipped with a spring.
+Before use, it must be cocked by recessing the rod head.
+By bringing the nose to the molten solder, the spring is released by pressing the release button.
+As a result, excess solder is drawn into the removal head.

 It is a braid of fluxed thin copper wires.
-By attaching its end to the solder and pressing it on top with a soldering iron, thanks to capillary forces, you can collect all the excess solder in it like a blotter.
+By placing its end on the solder and pressing it on top with a soldering iron, thanks to capillary forces you can collect all the excess solder in it like a blotter.
 The tip of the braid, saturated with solder, is simply cut off.

 A very useful device is called third hand(Third-Hand Tool).
-When working with a soldering iron, sometimes there are catastrophically "not enough hands" - one is busy with the soldering iron itself, the other with solder, but you still need to keep the parts to be soldered in a certain position.
-The "third hand" is convenient in that its clamps can be easily installed in any position relative to each other.
+When working with a soldering iron, sometimes there are catastrophically “not enough hands” - one is occupied with the soldering iron itself, the other with the solder, but you still need to hold the soldered parts in a certain position.
+The “third hand” is convenient because its clamps can be easily installed in any position relative to each other.

-The soldered parts are heated to a high temperature, touching them can cause burns.
-Therefore, it is desirable to have various clamping devices that allow you to manipulate heated parts - pliers, tweezers, clamps.
+The parts being soldered are heated to high temperatures; touching them can cause you to get burned.
+Therefore, it is desirable to have various clamping devices that allow the manipulation of heated parts - pliers, tweezers, clamps.

-The first time you turn on the soldering iron, it may start to smoke.
-There is nothing wrong with this, the oils used to preserve the soldering iron just burn out.
+When you turn on the soldering iron for the first time, it may start to smoke.
+There is nothing wrong with this, the oils used to preserve the soldering iron simply burn out.
 You just need to ventilate the room.

-Before using the soldering iron, you need to prepare its tip.
+Before using a soldering iron, you need to prepare its tip.
 Preparation depends on its original form.
-If the tip is bare copper, the tip can be forged into a screwdriver shape, which will compact the copper and make it more resistant to wear.
-You can simply sharpen it with sandpaper or a file, giving it the necessary shape - in the form of an acute or truncated cone with a different angle, a tetrahedral pyramid, an angular bevel on one side.
+If the tip is made of bare copper, the tip can be forged into a screwdriver shape, this will seal the copper and make it more resistant to wear.
+You can simply sharpen it with sandpaper or a file, giving it the required shape - in the form of a sharp or truncated cone with a different angle, a tetrahedral pyramid, an angular bevel on one side.
 Nickel metal coatings are used to protect copper from oxidation.
-If the soldering iron has such a coating, then it cannot be forged and sharpened in order to avoid damage to the coating layer.
+If the soldering iron has such a coating, then it cannot be forged or sharpened to avoid damaging the coating layer.

-There is a unified range of tip shapes, but you can, of course, use any shape suitable for a particular job.
+There is a standardized range of tip shapes, but you can, of course, use any shape suitable for the particular job.

-When soldering massive parts, the area of contact between the soldering iron and the part should be as large as possible to ensure better heat transfer.
-In this case, the angular sharpening of a round rod is considered the best (2 in the photo above).
-If you intend to solder small parts, then a sharp cone (4), knife or other forms with small angles will do.
+When soldering massive parts, the contact area between the soldering iron and the part should be maximum to ensure better heat transfer.
+In this case, angular sharpening of a round rod (2 in the photo above) is considered the best.
+If you plan to solder small parts, then a sharp cone (4), knife or other shapes with small angles are suitable.

-The instructions for working with a soldering iron with an uncoated copper tip contain one mandatory requirement - tinning the "sting" of a new soldering iron in order to protect it from oxidation and wear.
-And this should be done at the first heating, without delay.
-Otherwise, the "sting" will be covered with a thin layer of scale, and the solder will not want to stick to it.
+Instructions for working with a soldering iron that has an uncoated copper tip contain one mandatory requirement - tinning the “tip” of the new soldering iron in order to protect it from oxidation and wear.
+Moreover, this should be done at the first heating, without delay.
+Otherwise, the “tip” will be covered with a thin layer of scale, and the solder will not want to stick to it.
 This can be done in different ways.
-Warm up the soldering iron to operating temperature, touch the "sting" to the rosin, melt the solder on it and grind the latter on a piece of wood.
-Or wipe the heated tip with a rag moistened with a solution of zinc chloride, melt solder on it and rub it over the tip with a piece of ammonia or rock salt.
+Warm up the soldering iron to operating temperature, touch the “tip” to the rosin, melt the solder on it and rub the solder on a piece of wood.
+Or wipe the heated tip with a rag moistened with a solution of zinc chloride, melt solder on it and rub it over the tip with a piece of ammonia or rock table salt.
 The main thing is that as a result of these operations, the working part of the tip is completely covered with a thin layer of solder.

-The need to tin the tip is due to the fact that the flux gradually corrodes, and the solder dissolves the tip.
-Due to the loss of shape, it is necessary to sharpen the sting regularly, and the more active the flux, the more often, sometimes several times a day.
-For nickel-plated tips, nickel closes access to copper, protecting it, but such tips require careful handling, they are afraid of overheating, and it’s not a fact that the manufacturer has made a sufficiently high-quality coating for which it requires an overpayment.
+The need to tin the tip is caused by the fact that the flux gradually corrodes, and the solder dissolves the tip.
+Due to loss of shape, the tip has to be sharpened regularly, and the more active the flux, the more often, sometimes several times a day.
+For nickel-plated tips, nickel blocks access to copper, protecting it, but such tips require careful handling, they are afraid of overheating, and it is not a fact that the manufacturer has made a sufficiently high-quality coating, for which they require an overpayment.

-Preparing parts for soldering involves performing the same operations, regardless of what type (low-temperature or high-temperature) soldering is performed, and what heating source (electric or gas soldering iron, gas burner, inductor, or something else) is used.
+Preparing parts for soldering involves performing the same operations regardless of what type of soldering (low-temperature or high-temperature) is performed, and what heating source (electric or gas soldering iron, gas torch, inductor or something else) is used.

 First of all, this is cleaning the part from dirt and degreasing.
-There are no special subtleties here - you need to clean the part from oils, fats, dirt with the help of solvents (gasoline, acetone or others).
-If there is rust, it must be removed by any suitable mechanical means - using an emery wheel, wire brush or sandpaper.
-In the case of high-alloy and stainless steels, it is desirable to grind the joined edges with an abrasive tool, since the oxide film of these metals is especially strong.
+There are no special subtleties here - you need to use solvents (gasoline, acetone or others) to clean the part from oils, fats, and dirt.
+If there is rust, it must be removed by any suitable mechanical method - using an emery wheel, wire brush or sandpaper.
+In the case of high-alloy and stainless steels, it is advisable to treat the edges being joined with an abrasive tool, since the oxide film of these metals is particularly strong.

 Soldering temperature

-The heating temperature of the soldering iron is the most important parameter; the quality of the soldering depends on the temperature.
-Insufficient temperature manifests itself in the fact that the solder does not spread over the surface of the product, but lies in a lump, despite the preparation of the surface with flux.
-But even if the soldering turned out externally (the solder melted and spread over the joint), the solder joint turns out to be loose, matte in color, and has low mechanical strength.
+The heating temperature of the soldering iron is the most important parameter; the quality of soldering depends on the temperature.
+Insufficient temperature manifests itself in the fact that the solder does not spread over the surface of the product, but forms a lump, despite the preparation of the surface with flux.
+But even if the soldering is successful in appearance (the solder has melted and spread over the joint), the soldered joint turns out to be loose, matte in color, and has low mechanical strength.

-The soldering temperature (the temperature of the soldered parts) should be 40-80°C higher than the melting temperature of the solder, and the tip heating temperature should be 20-40°C higher than the soldering temperature.
-The last requirement is due to the fact that in contact with the parts to be soldered, the temperature of the soldering iron will decrease due to heat removal.
-Thus, the heating temperature of the tip should exceed the melting temperature of the solder by 60-120°C. If a soldering station is used, then the required temperature is simply set by the regulator.
-When using a soldering iron without temperature control, it is possible to evaluate its actual value, when using rosin as a flux, by the behavior of rosin when the soldering iron is touched.
-It should boil and release steam profusely, but not burn out instantly, but remain on the tip in the form of boiling drops.
+The soldering temperature (temperature of the parts being soldered) should be 40-80°C higher than the melting temperature of the solder, and the heating temperature of the tip should be 20-40°C higher than the soldering temperature.
+The last requirement is due to the fact that when it comes into contact with the parts being soldered, the temperature of the soldering iron will decrease due to heat dissipation.
+Thus, the heating temperature of the tip should exceed the melting temperature of the solder by 60-120°C. If a soldering station is used, the required temperature is simply set by the regulator.
+When using a soldering iron without temperature control, its actual value, when using rosin as a flux, can be assessed by the behavior of the rosin when touched by the soldering iron.
+It should boil and release abundant steam, but not burn instantly, but remain on the tip in the form of boiling drops.

-Overheating of the soldering iron is also harmful, it causes the flux to burn and char before it activates the solder surface.
-Overheating is evidenced by a dark film of oxides that appears on the solder located at the tip of the soldering iron, as well as the fact that it does not stay on the “sting”, flowing from it.
+Overheating the soldering iron is also harmful; it causes combustion and charring of the flux until it activates the junction surface.
+Overheating is indicated by a dark film of oxides appearing on the solder located at the tip of the soldering iron, as well as by the fact that it does not stay on the “tip” and flows off it.

-There are two main ways to solder with a soldering iron:
+There are two main methods of soldering with a soldering iron:

-• Supply (drain) of solder to soldered parts from the tip of the soldering iron.
+• Supply (drain) of solder onto the parts to be soldered from the tip of the soldering iron.

-• Supply of solder directly to the parts to be soldered (to the pad).
+• Supplying solder directly to the parts to be soldered (to the pad).

-With any method, it is necessary to first prepare the parts for soldering, install and fix them in their original position, heat up the soldering iron and moisten the place of the solder with flux.
+With any method, you must first prepare the parts for soldering, install and secure them in their original position, heat the soldering iron and moisten the joint with flux.
 Further steps differ depending on which method is used.

-When supplying solder from a soldering iron, a certain amount of solder is melted on it (to be held at the tip) and the "sting" is pressed against the parts to be soldered.
-In this case, the flux will begin to boil and evaporate, and the molten solder passes from the soldering iron to the junction.
-By moving the tip along the future seam, the solder is distributed over the joint.
+When feeding solder from a soldering iron, a certain amount of solder is melted on it (to keep it on the tip) and the “tip” is pressed against the parts being soldered.
+In this case, the flux will begin to boil and evaporate, and the molten solder will move from the soldering iron to the soldering joint.
+The movement of the tip along the future seam ensures the distribution of solder along the joint.

-Solder on the jelly may be enough if the tip has just acquired a metallic sheen.
-If the shape of the tip has changed noticeably, then there is too much solder.
+Solder on the jelly may be sufficient if the tip has simply acquired a metallic sheen.
+If the shape of the tip has noticeably changed, there is too much solder.

-When applying solder directly to the junction, the soldering iron first heats up the parts to the soldering temperature, and then the solder is fed to the part or to the joint between the soldering iron and the part.
-Melting, the solder will fill the joint between the soldered parts.
-Choose how to solder with a soldering iron - the first or second way - should be depending on the nature of the work performed.
-For small parts, the first method is better, for large ones, the second.
+When applying solder directly to a junction, use a soldering iron to first heat the parts to soldering temperature, and then apply solder to the part or to the joint between the soldering iron and the part.
+As the solder melts, it will fill the joint between the parts being soldered.
+You should choose exactly how to solder with a soldering iron - the first or second method - depending on the nature of the work being performed.
+The first method is better for small parts, the second for large parts.

-• good heating of the soldering iron and soldered parts;
+• good heating of the soldering iron and parts being soldered;

 • entering the required amount of solder - exactly as much as required, but no more.

-Here are some tips on how to properly solder with a soldering iron.
+Here are some tips on how to solder correctly with a soldering iron.

-If the solder does not flow, but smears, then the temperature of the parts has not reached the desired values, you need to increase the heating temperature of the soldering iron or take a more powerful device.
+If the solder does not flow, but is smeared, it means that the temperature of the parts has not reached the required values, you need to increase the heating temperature of the soldering iron or use a more powerful device.

-You don't need to add too much solder.
-High-quality soldering implies the presence of a minimum sufficient amount of material in the joint, at which the seam turns out to be slightly concave.
-If there is too much solder, you do not need to try to attach it somewhere at the junction, it is better to remove it with suction or a braid.
+There is no need to add too much solder.
+High-quality soldering requires the presence of a minimum sufficient amount of material in the joint, at which the seam turns out to be slightly concave.
+If there is too much solder, there is no need to try to attach it somewhere at the joint; it is better to remove it with suction or braiding.

 The quality of the junction is indicated by its color.
-High quality - the junction has a bright sheen.
-Insufficient temperature makes the structure of the junction grainy, spongy - this is an unambiguous marriage.
+High quality - the solder has a bright shine.
+Insufficient temperature makes the structure of the junction grainy and spongy - this is a definite defect.
 Burnt solder looks dull and has reduced strength, which in some cases may be quite acceptable.

-When using active (acidic) fluxes, it is imperative to wash off their residues after soldering - with some kind of detergent or ordinary alkaline soap.
-Otherwise, no guarantee can be given that after some time the connection will not be destroyed by corrosion from the remaining acids.
+When using active (acidic) fluxes, be sure to wash off their residues after soldering - with some detergent or ordinary alkaline soap.
+Otherwise, there is no guarantee that after some time the connection will not be destroyed by corrosion from remaining acids.

 Tinning